Counting conjugacy classes in groups with contracting elements: Introduction

-In many geometric examples, the stable length is realized by the pointed length for a certain basepoint, where $\mathrm Y$ is the universal cover of a compact Riemannian manifold, a CAT(0) space, and in Examples \ref{mainexamples}.
+In many geometric examples, the stable length is realized by the algebraic length for a certain basepoint.
+This is the case when $\mathrm Y$ is the universal cover of a compact Riemannian manifold, a CAT(0) space, and in Examples \ref{mainexamples}.